In a Nutshell

 Debt Settlement

-If you owe a certain amount of money and you cannot foresee being able to ever repay it, then debt settlement services could take a large stress off your shoulders.
-With debt settlements and debt settlement programs, you’ll agree to pay a certain amount of your debt, and after you pay that, your debt will be forgiven.
+If you owe a certain amount of money and can’t foresee ever repaying it, then debt settlement services could alleviate your outstanding debts.
+With debt settlement programs, you negotiate your payment to a certain amount, even up to half of what you originally owed, helping you avoid debt collectors.

-So, if you owe $15,000, you might only pay $4000, and your debt will be forgiven after you create a payment plan.
-However, in North Carolina, there is a three-year statute of limitations on credit card debt.
-Debt settlement can take years and can damage a credit report for up to 7 years.
-Most North Carolinians will want to use debt settlement if they cannot keep up with their credit card interest and balances and need a solution.
+For example, if you owe $14,000, you might only pay $7,000, and the rest of your debt will be forgiven after you create a payment plan.
+It’s important to note that North Carolina has a three-year statute of limitations on credit card debt.
+Debt settlement can take multiple years and may affect your credit for a time.
+However, if you can’t keep up with your credit card interest and balances and need a solution, debt settlement can help you become debt-free.

 Credit Counseling

-Credit counseling is the process of talking to a professional in order to figure out how to best reduce your debt.
+Credit counseling is the process of talking to a professional to figure out how to best reduce your debt.
 Everyone’s situation is different, and a credit counselor will be able to explain to you what you need to do to get out of debt in the fastest way possible.
-There are nonprofit credit counseling agencies services in North Carolina.
+There are private and nonprofit credit counseling agencies serving North Carolina residents.

 Bankruptcy

-When you’re in bankruptcy, you decide to get a court order to figure out how to repay your debts.
+By declaring bankruptcy, you request a court order to figure out how to repay your debts.
 Whether you liquidate your assets or have some of your debts taken away, the court will help you figure out how to start fresh.
-This is a good way to get debt collectors off your back.
-North Carolina has chapter 7 and chapter 13 bankruptcy, giving those with significant debt a way to breathe again.
+Individuals typically file for Chapter 7 and Chapter 13 bankruptcy.
+However, doing so can damage your credit for 10 years or more.

 Debt and Financial Hardship Resources